 - Cursor or mouse pointer adjustments: If you are not sure that you need magnifying software for your computers, you can start with the option of having a circle around your cursor (mouse pointer).
 This is especially useful if you don’t read a lot of text and mostly have problems with locating your cursor.

 - Braille displays: Braille displays communicate what is on a computer screen to users who put their hand on a strip and feel with their fingers as the mechanical pins go up and down.
-Today’s Braille computer systems allow the visually impaired to do more, including word processing, surfing or websites, or even sending an email from their email address.
-Most of the modern Braille displays support Bluetooth and can be connected to smartphones.
+Today’s Braille computer systems allow the visually impaired to do more, including word processing, surfing websites, or even sending an email from their email address.
+Most modern Braille displays support Bluetooth and can be connected to smartphones.

 - Type Of Computer Screen: The type of computer screen is another thing you should consider when considering this software.
 Having a good quality monitor or display makes a huge difference in how clear the screen is.
 It can also minimize the need for magnification.
 Also, size matters and is closely related to magnification, so if you have minimal problems, we recommend going for a larger monitor or touch screen.

 - Screen Magnifiers Vs. Screen Readers: Even though many people put these two under the same category, a screen reader is a form of assistive technology that renders text and image content and can produce them as speech or in braille output.
 So, a screen reader is not the same as a screen magnifier, even though some name screen readers as “screen readers magnifiers”.
-In most cases, a screen reader is for people who find it extremely hard to read content, while magnifiers help ones who need to see bigger elements of their screen image.
+In most cases, a screen reader is for people who find it extremely hard to read content, while magnifiers help those who need to see bigger elements of their screen image.

 These are some of the most critical points to keep in mind when getting a screen reader or magnifier for your operating system.